Coaching

 increase your coaching success, why not apply the same strategies that have

 worked for warriors for thousands of years?
-Used properly, these five
+Appropriately used, these five

 strategies from the Black Belt Way will provide you with a valuable advantage

-for success on the coaching field.
+for success in the coaching field.
 You have to coach, so why not be successful

 at it?
-Try coaching athletes the Black Belt Way, and you will be pleased at the
+Try coaching athletes the Black Belt Way, and you will be pleased with the

 results you get.